 Bath Spa University can issue references for current Bath Spa University students.
 If you’re acting on behalf of a student, we’ll be unable to correspond with you directly due to the Data Protection Act 1998.
 All tenancy references are sent to the student, who is responsible for forwarding the paperwork to you.

-We’ll only issue basic financial references; we’re not be able to provide any type of character reference.
+The university can only issue basic financial references; we’re not be able to provide any type of character reference.

 We’ll process the request and send the tenancy reference to the student.